-Our principal audit procedures included: understand the management's inventory management and evaluation policies and whether such policies were performed in actual inventory management and evaluation; carry out the audit procedure to compare the net realizable value adopted by the management with the latest inventory sales price, and evaluate the rationality of the net realizable value of inventory; implement sampling procedure to check the correctness of stock age statement and evaluate the adequacy of inventory allowance of the Group on the financial reporting date.
+Our principal audit procedures included: understand the management's inventory management and evaluation policies and whether such policies were performed in actual inventory management and evaluation.
+Conduct a sampling audit process to test the reasonableness of the net realisable value adopted by the management and the correctness of the inventory age table, and to assess the adequacy of the inventory allowance for the Group at the financial reporting date.